-- Module HC provides that no Director of a Bahrain bank should hold more than three directorships in Bahrain public companies.
-Mr Almoayyed serves as a director of more than three Bahrain public companies.
-The Board of Directors does not believe there is any conflict of interest between service on the Board of Directors of Investcorp Bank by Mr Almoayyed and his service on the other boards of directors.
-In addition, the Board of Directors believes that Mr Almoayyed devotes the required time to his service on the Board of Directors of Investcorp Bank. - Module HC requires that Directors and other approved persons declare their interests in all other enterprises or activities (whether as a shareholder of greater than 5% of the voting capital of a company, as a manager or other form of significant participation) to the Board of Directors or the Nominating or Audit Committee on an annual basis.
+- Module HC states that a director of a Bahrain bank should not serve as a director of more than one Bahrain wholesale bank.
+Mr. Hisham Saleh Ahmed Al Saie, who was appointed to fill the vacancy on the Board of Directors arising from the retirement of H.E.
+Al-Ateeqi, also serves as a director of Global Banking Corporation B.S.C., which is licensed by the CBB as a wholesale bank.
+Consequently, Mr. Al Saie serves as the director of two wholesale banks.
+The Board of Directors believes that Mr. Al Saie is an excellent addition to the Board of Directors and he brings valuable experience to the Board of Directors. - Module HC requires that Directors and other approved persons declare their interests in all other enterprises or activities (whether as a shareholder of greater than 5% of the voting capital of a company, as a manager or other form of significant participation) to the Board of Directors or the Nominating or Audit Committee on an annual basis.
 These declarations are instead reviewed by the Corporate Governance Committee on the basis that this is consistent with the role played by the Corporate Governance Committee with respect to Investcorp Bank's corporate governance. - Module HC provides that each Director and other approved person must make every practicable effort to arrange his personal and business affairs to avoid competing with Investcorp Bank.
-Two Directors of the Company, Mr. Mazrui and Mr. Al-Turki, have affiliations with other financial institutions.
-These institutions are The National Investor and Abraaj Capital, respectively.
+Two Directors of the Company, Mr. Al Saie and Mr. Mazrui, have affiliations with other financial institutions.
+These institutions are Global Banking Corporation B.S.C. and The National Investor, respectively.
 Each of these financial institutions operates a business that could compete with Investcorp Bank.
-The Board of Directors is not aware of any instance in which there actually has been direct competition between Investcorp Bank and either of these financial institutions.
-However, consistent with its practice at previous OGMs, the Board of Directors will request shareholder approval of these affiliations at the 2015 OGM in accordance with Article 191 of the Commercial Companies Law. - Module HC provides that the Nominating Committee should oversee directors' corporate governance education activities.
+The Board of Directors is not aware of any instance in which there actually has been direct competition between Investcorp Bank and any of these financial institutions.
+However, consistent with its practice at previous OGMs, the Board of Directors will request shareholder approval of these affiliations at the 2016 OGM in accordance with Article 191 of the Commercial Companies Law. - Module HC provides that the Nominating Committee should oversee directors' corporate governance education activities.
 Directors' corporate governance education activities are instead overseen by the Corporate Governance Committee on the basis that this is consistent with the Corporate Governance Committee's role with respect to Investcorp Bank's corporate governance. - Module HC provides that no 'approved person' may take benefits from any investment that is managed by a bank or promoted to its clients.
 An 'approved person' is a director of a bank or any senior executive who has been specifically approved by the CBB for his or her position.

-Many of Investcorp's Directors invest in Investcorp's Corporate Investment, Real Estate Investment and Hedge Funds products alongside Investcorp's strategic shareholders and clients and Investcorp's senior executives co-invest in Investcorp's products and participate in investment carried interest programs pursuant to Investcorp executive compensation programs on the same terms as other Investcorp employees.
+Many of Investcorp's Directors invest in Investcorp's investment products alongside Investcorp's clients and Investcorp's senior executives co-invest in Investcorp's products and participate in investment carried interest programs pursuant to Investcorp executive compensation programs on the same terms as other Investcorp employees.
 These investment participations by Investcorp Directors and its senior executives are consistent with the principle of alignment of interests among shareholders, clients and employees that has been a cornerstone of Investcorp Bank's corporate governance since it was first established, and Investcorp Bank does not believe that such alignment of interest is what this Module HC provision is attempting to prevent.

-SIGNIFICANT ISSUES ARISING DURING FISCAL YEAR 2015
+SIGNIFICANT ISSUES ARISING DURING FISCAL YEAR 2016